This grand round has already taken place.

-Knowing the status of cancer metastasis in lymph node is critically important for cancer staging and patient managements.
+Knowing the status of cancer metastasis in lymph nodes is critically important for cancer staging and patient managements.

 Dates and Times